tkozuch/cms-quiz-app-demonstration/README.md

 > npx decap-server

-## <div id='s1-5' /> Further options
+**warning: this is an important step, as without it changes in local admin panel will result in remote repository update**

-With Decap CMS it is possible to also upload files as, thus, it would be possible to provide customizable quiz "banner-images" uploaded from admin panel.
-A layout option for whether to include quiz title over banner could also be specified.
+## <div id='s1-6' /> Further options

-In simillar way, the main page could be also customized.
+With Decap CMS it is possible to upload files as content.
+This opens door for possibilities like for example quizzes having a customized "banner-image" set by content editors.

-## <div id='s1-6' /> Copyrights
+## <div id='s1-7' /> Copyrights

-I hereby prohibit from re-distributing, copying, reselling, or re-using the code or it's parts in any form.
+I hereby prohibit from re-distributing, copying, reselling, or re-using the code or its parts in any form.

 The code is made public only for demonstration purposes.

-### <div id='s1-7' /> Authors
+## <div id='s1-8' /> Authors

 Tomasz Kożuch